Music Performance Year One

 - Communicate musical concepts and appropriate stagecraft technique through effective audience engagement.

 - Develop self-analysis and critical skills through constructive written and verbal analysis of their own and other students’ musical performances.

-Students will perform pieces in progress from their respective examinations at least each 2 weeks in class.
+Students should perform pieces in progress from their respective examinations at least every 2 weeks to the class, or similar material to seek feedback.
 If suitable members/groups are not accessible for accompaniment, students may perform with self-produced backing tracks or accompaniment technology.

 |Week 7||20%||4, 5|